 Possible natural areas of the Seaside Rural area have been identified through the Oregon Natural Heritage Program.
 They are described in Site Evaluation Reports and are summarized as follows.
 Also see Clatsop County's Goal 5: Open Space, Scenic and Historic Areas and Natural Resources in the Countywide comprehensive plan for additional discussion and resolution of conflicts.

 Chapman Point is the first headland to the north of Cannon Beach with Ecola State Park immediately north.
-This 100-acre area includes a beautiful rugged headland which is very steep and rocky.
+This 100-acre area, which is now owned by the Oregon Parks and Recreation Department, includes a beautiful rugged headland which is very steep and rocky.
 This is a very pristine area.
 The owner apparently discourages trespassers and is striving to maintain the natural character of the property.
 The fragile system could not stand excessive human use.

 Onion Peak is located approximately 9 miles southeast of Cannon Beach.
 This is a steep-sided, rock peak, the highest in the area, at whose summit is a small remnant of the original Pacific Silver Fir-Western Hemlock forest.
 There is also a grassy bald area and a rock garden community, both showing minimal disturbances.
 Found here are a significant number of rare and localized plant species.
+Onion Peak is included among the eight sites in Oregon listed as a Dedicated Natural Heritage Conservation Area.
 The Oregon Natural Area Preserves Advisory Committee to the State Land Board has recently proposed the summit under State ownership for a "natural area preserve."
 (See Preserve Analysis: Onion Peak, September 1979).
 The Nature Conservancy is also negotiating with Crown Zellerbach to acquire their portion of the summit.

 Sugarloaf Mountain is 2 miles south and 5 miles east of Cannon Beach.
 The summit of the mountain is approximately 10 acres with a rock garden community of rare plant species.
 In 2021, approval was granted to construct a new communication tower in this was area.